Pope Pius XI: Death and burial

 Pius XI had been ill for some time when, on 25 November 1938, he suffered two heart attacks within several hours.
 He had serious breathing problems and could not leave his apartment.
 He gave his last major pontifical address to the Pontifical Academy of Sciences, which he had founded, speaking without a prepared text on the relation between science and the Catholic religion.
 Medical specialists reported that heart insufficiency combined with bronchial attacks had hopelessly complicated his already poor prospects.

 Pius XI died at 5:31 a.m.
 (Rome time) of a third heart attack on 10 February 1939, at the age of 81.
 His last words to those near him at the time of his death were spoken with clarity and firmness: "My soul parts from you all in peace."
-Some believe he was murdered, based on the fact that his primary physician was Dr. Francesco Petacci, father of Claretta Petacci, Mussolini's mistress.
-Cardinal Eugène Tisserant wrote in his diary that the pope had been murdered, which was a statement that Carlo Confalonieri later strongly denied.
+Some believe he was murdered, based on the fact that his primary physician, Francesco Petacci, was the father of Claretta Petacci, Mussolini's mistress.
+Cardinal Eugène Tisserant wrote in his diary that the pope had been murdered, a claim that Carlo Confalonieri later strongly denied.

-The Pope's last audible words were reported to have been: "peace, peace" as he died.
-Those at his bedside at 4:00 am realized that the pontiff's end was near, at which stage the sacrist was summoned to administer the final sacrament to the pope 11 minutes before the pope's death.
+The Pope's last audible words were reported to have been "peace, peace".
+Those at his bedside at 4:00 am realized that his end was near, at which stage the sacrist was summoned to administer the final sacrament 11 minutes before the pope's death.
 The pontiff's confessor Cardinal Lorenzo Lauri arrived a few seconds too late.
-After his final words, the pope's lips moved slowly with Dr. Rocchi saying it was occasionally possible to discern that the pope was making an effort to recite a Latin prayer.
+After his final words, the pope's lips moved slowly.
+Rocchi said it was possible to discern that the pope was making an effort to recite a Latin prayer.
 About half a minute before his death, Pius XI raised his right hand weakly and tried making the sign of the Cross to impart his last blessing to those gathered at his bedside.
-One of the last things the pontiff was reported to have said was "We still had so many things to do" and died among a low murmur of psalms recited from those present.
+One of the last things he was reported to have said was "We still had so many things to do".
+He died among a low murmur of psalms recited by those present.
 Upon his death, his face was covered by a white veil.
-Cardinal Eugenio Pacelli, in accordance with his duties as Camerlengo lifted the veil and gently struck the pope's forehead three times reciting his Christian name (Achille) and pausing for an answer to confirm truly if the pope had died, before turning to those present and in Latin saying: "Truly the pope is dead."
+Pacelli, in accordance with his duties as Camerlengo, lifted the veil and gently struck the pope's forehead three times with a small, ceremonial silver hammer, reciting his Christian name (Achille) and pausing for an answer to confirm that the pope had died, before turning to those present and in Latin saying: "Truly the pope is dead."

-Upon Pius XI's death, the Anglican Archbishop of Canterbury Cosmo Lang paid tribute to the pope's efforts for world peace, calling him a man of "sincere piety" who bore his duties with exceptional "dignity and courage".
-Others who sent messages of condolences were Benito Mussolini and Adolf Hitler, the former visiting the Vatican to pay his respects to the deceased pontiff.
+Upon Pius XI's death, the Anglican Archbishop of Canterbury Cosmo Lang paid tribute to his efforts for world peace, calling him a man of "sincere piety" who bore his duties with exceptional "dignity and courage".
+Others who sent messages of condolences were Benito Mussolini and Adolf Hitler, the former visiting the Vatican to pay his respects.
 Flags were flown half-staff in Rome, Paris, and Berlin.